Unreal Animation Framework (UAF)

 At this stage, playing the level should result in the character staying in an idle pose.
 Since the default animation system is disabled on the Skeletal Mesh, seeing the idle animation confirms that UAF is correctly evaluating and driving the animation.

-Trait Stack
+Trait Stack and Why It Matters

 The Trait Stack is an ordered collection of traits that are evaluated together to produce the final animation pose.
 Each trait contributes to the result, either by generating a pose or modifying an existing one.